-Mr. DELUCA: He was all dressed in leather, made from old boot tops that he sewed together with leather lace.
+DELUCA: He was all dressed in leather, made from old boot tops that he sewed together with leather lace.

 LEMOULT: Oh, and that boot suit?
 It weighed 60 pounds, and he wore it even in the hottest days of summer.
 In 1883, he started walking clockwise in a 365-mile circle between the Connecticut and Hudson Rivers.
 And he completed that circle every 34 days.
 DeLuca says The Old Leather Man was so punctual that people could tell the time by his schedule.

-Mr. DELUCA: If normally, he would stop at your house at 10:00, he would be there around 10:00, give or take five, 10 minutes.
+DELUCA: If normally, he would stop at your house at 10:00, he would be there around 10:00, give or take five, 10 minutes.

 LEMOULT: It's a mystery DeLuca's been researching for more than 20 years.
 He started his research after a heart transplant forced him to retire.

 DELUCA: A lot of people, when they get a heart transplant, don't make it.
 They pass away.
 And I think The Old Leather Man has kept me alive.

 LEMOULT: DeLuca's not the only one inspired by the legend.
 The band Pearl Jam recorded a song about him.
 There's a race in Pound Ridge, New York named after him.
 And his caves are visited by Leather Man enthusiasts, and so is his grave here in Ossining, New York.

 LEMOULT: The plan to take the DNA became a bit of a controversy.
 Don Johnson is a middle school history teacher in North Haven, Connecticut, who teaches his students about the Leather Man.
 He's also the creator of the website LeaveTheLeatherManAlone.com.
 He says the Leather Man was intensely private.

 DON JOHNSON: Thirty years, 100,000 miles, never telling anybody who he was.
 That legacy, to me, should speak to us today as, do we want to respect him and memorialize him properly?
 Then leave him alone.
 Leave his bones alone.

 LEMOULT: In a way, actually, the whole thing of the mystery of the Leather Man has been, you know, we didn't know who he was.
 Now we might not even know where he is.

 LEMOULT: For NPR News, I'm Craig LeMoult.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.